Elbsides/www/2025/includes/schedule.md

 ## Max Maaß

 <img src="/assets/2025/avatars/7BMRPE_8PpmBtn.png" alt="Max Maaß" width="150"  style="float: right;">

+**Biography:**

+Max Maaß works at the security team at iteratec.
+He spends his time with architecture reviews, threat modeling and pentesting for software development projects, and has contributed to the OWASP secureCodeBox.
+Previously, he conducted research into security and privacy issues at the Secure Mobile Networking Lab at TU Darmstadt.

 - **Talks:**
   - Backup talk: [Why Defensive Software Architecture is Important, or: How to Compromise a Payment Processor using Math](#why-defensive-software-architecture-is-important-or-how-to-compromise-a-payment-processor-using-math)